NativeScript/NativeScript/WritingUnitTests.md

 ## Writing Test Module
 The test modules are actually TypeScript modules which export unit tests and hooks as functions following this convention:

-* All exported function which begin with `test` prefix are unit-tests.
+* All exported functions which with a `test` prefix are unit-tests.
 * The `setUpModule()` hook is called once - before all the tests in the module.
 * The `setUp()` hook is called before each tests.
 * The `tearDown()` hook called after each tests.
 * The `tearDownModule()` hook is called once - after all the tests in the module.

 # Asserting
-Test will fail if assert is not satisfied or if error is thrown during execution.
+A test will fail if assert is not satisfied or if an error is thrown during execution.
 There is a large set of asserting functions available in the [`tests/app/TKUnit.ts`](tests/app/TKUnit.ts) module.
 We recommend using those in your tests.

 ```typescript